H0ppp/hop_esx_doorlock/README.md

 ![Example](example.jpg)

 ## Installation
-- Place hop_vehcontrol in your resources folder.
+- Place hop_esx_doorlock in your resources folder.
-- Add start hop_vehcontrol to your server.cfg
+- Add start hop_esx_doorlock to your server.cfg
 -
 ## License
 This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.